Skip Navigation

 • No single use plastic water bottles are provided backstage to crew or artists as standard.
 We provide water stations back of house to enable reusable bottles to be refilled.

-• To support the plastic recycling industry and to reduce the amount of virgin plastic we use all bottled water that contains a minimum of 30% recycled content in line with the UK Plastic Pact.
+• To support the plastic recycling industry and to reduce the amount of virgin plastic we use all bottled water that contains a minimum of 50% recycled content in line with the UK Plastic Pact.
 This applies to bars, vendors and sponsors ensuring the same material is used.

-• All water and soft drinks are served in recycled plastic bottles or a paper cup.
+• All water and soft drinks are served in cans, recycled plastic bottles or a paper cup.
 We have some post mix soft drinks outlets that reduce the number of bottled soft drinks and bars decant soft drinks from large bottles.

 • In Ireland recycled plastic cups have replaced regular plastic cups, as well as 100% recycled plastic (rPET) water bottles.

 • Plastic cutlery and straws have been banned since 2009 and only compostable containers are permitted.
-Bulk sauce bottles are used rather than single use sachets and compostable straws are only given out if asked for, they are not provided as standard.

 REUSE, RECYCLING & COMPOSTING